Rekkonnect/RoseLynn/docs/RoseLynn/usingsProvider.md

 The usings provider does not perform any syntactical analysis on the usings.
 In other words, the provided string in `DefaultNecessaryUsings` is only retrieved and passed away in the `WithUsings` methods.

+There also is the `VariableUsingsProvider` class that offers a more flexible usings provider whose usings may change per the user's request.

+Additionally, there are many more APIs to flexibly create using directive statements (for C#) using [UsingDirectiveStatementInfoList](gjk
+).

 ## Using Usings Provider

 In the following example, the `SystemUsingsProvider` is used to prepend its usings on the same code, freeing the user from needing to manually copy the usings in the code.